zachchung/CourseCreator/README.md

 www.coursecreator.site/

 ### Demo Accounts
-- educator view: harshil@study.com / abc123
+- Educator's view: harshil@study.com / abc123
-- student view: lisa@study.com / abc123
+- Student's view: lisa@study.com / abc123

 #### At this stage, the resources are lesson module and quiz module.
 - Quiz module has a quiz builder for quiz, questions and answers.